Rieidi/ChatPV/README.md

 - All messages are encrypted before being stored in the database.
 - Implements an automatic lockout after 3 incorrect password attempts.

+## Tips
+To safeguard your privacy and prevent your internet provider from monitoring your activities, consider using a **VPN**.

 ## License

 This project is licensed under the [GNU GENERAL PUBLIC LICENSE v3.0](LICENSE), and was created for educational purposes only.
 The developer assumes no responsibility for improper use or illegal activities.